sudhnsh/MessageAPI/README.md

-# Sending SMS Using Twilio SMS API with FastAPI
+# Sending SMS Using Twilio SMS with FastAPI

-If you're looking to send SMS messages using the Twilio SMS API along with FastAPI, follow these installation and setup steps:
+If you're looking to send SMS messages using the Twilio SMS along with FastAPI, follow these installation and setup steps:

 ## Installation Steps: